ValenGu1t0/ValenGu1t0/README.md

 - 👋 Hi, I’m Valentino!
-- 🖥 I’m interested in music & videogames
+- 🖥 I love music & videogames
-- 📔 I’m currently learning Javascript & Tailwind
+- 📔 Currently learning Javascript & Tailwind
-- 🦺 I’m also looking for my first job
+- 🦺 I’m also looking for my first job as a Front End Developer

 <!---
 ValenGu1t0/ValenGu1t0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.